fernandojinzenji/AequilibriumTechAssignment/README.md

 Part 2: The Transformation Company

-Aequilibrium does love transforming… people, lives, teams, companies.
+The Transformation Company does love transforming… people, lives, teams, companies.
 And there’s no better representation of transformation than Hasbro’s Transformers , the classic television series featuring heroic Autobots raging their battle to destroy the evil forces of the Deceptions.
 Please watch this video: